-We want our trainees to help themselves!
-They learn by doing, task and activity based learning.
+We want our trainees to learn how to help themselves.
+They ‘learn by doing’, with our task and activity- based learning.
 They learn about a topic.
 They solve a problem.
 They learn English, how to use tech and the internet.
 They learn to help each other!
-Volunteers help them and they help volunteers!
+Volunteers help them and they help the volunteers!

 We use EdTech, IT, modern, innovative learning ideas and overseas volunteers to create inspiration, knowledge and skills at our Training Center!

-Our trainees multi-learn in activity-based learning with concrete tasks, problems to solve.
+Our trainees multi-learn in activity-based learning with concrete tasks and problems to solve.

-- They learn in teams to search for information online in English, to analyze, solve problems, suggest, and debate solutions.
+- They learn in teams to search for information online in English, to analyze data, solve problems, suggest topics to discuss, and debate solutions.

-- Share their findings in presentations and videos and online.
+- Share their findings in presentations, videos and online.

 - Learn about the environment, climate change, health, hygiene, and food.

-- Train campers, schoolchildren and overseas volunteers (culture, language).
+- Train campers, schoolchildren and overseas volunteers (culture and language).